Important Information about The Classic

 WiFi Free Zone

-It is important to remember that the track is in a remote wilderness area.
+It is important to remember that the tracks are in a remote wilderness area.
 There is no cellular or internet service on the tracks.
 All of our guides and the lodges are in touch with each other and the Queenstown base by radio.
 Communications are possible but must come through the Queenstown office.
-You'll be surprised how liberating it is to be out of the zone for a few days!